+If we were to use these correlated predictors in the model, we can end up with wrong conclusions from the model, e.g., concluding a variable is not significant.

 According to the VIF analysis, there is multicollinearity between theft, battery, deceptive, and assault, making battery insignificant.
+Meanwhile, there is also multicollinearity between crimes and demographic predictors, making the THEFT has the opposite effect on the trips to the BURGLARY.

 The multicollinearity comes from the behavior of these crimes, we will explain all the multicollinearity in Section 5.